IRELAND'S WILD ATLANTIC WAY

 End your trip on this day if you must, and head towards the airport of your choosing after breakfast.
 Shannon Airport is under an hour away from Lahinch, or Dublin airport is about 3 hours away.
 Transportation to your airport will be arranged (and included) for you.

-We'll spend the day exploring this remote island, before returning to the mainland by ferry with the option to add a 1-hour boat trip along the dramatic Cliffs of Moher upon arrival.
+We'll spend the day exploring this remote island, before returning to the mainland by ferry.
 A group dinner will be provided at a delicious local restaurant, followed by our arrival at a beautiful farmhouse B&B.

 In the evening we'll spend our second night at the same charming, family-run B&B, enjoying the peaceful surroundings.

 After breakfast, enjoy a scenic journey north to the city that many Emerald Isle visitors easily list as their favorite: Galway.
-We'll take the coastal route, and stop along the way at another spectacular castle enroute.
+We'll take the coastal route, and stop along the way at yet another spectacular castle en route.
 Once we arrive in Galway and drop off the bags, enjoy an informative walking tour to get you oriented in this lively small city.
-Afterwards, spend the rest of your afternoon and evening reveling in this European city like no other!
+Afterwards, spend the rest of your afternoon and evening enjoying in this European city like no other!

 day 11: Galway

-Enjoy a full day of exploring Galway's unique offerings.
-Spend the day traversing the cobbled streets of this one-of-a-kind city, dotted with character-rich pubs, charming cafes, beautiful boardwalks, incredible restaurants, unique buskers... pretty much something for everyone!
+A full day to explore Galway's unique offerings.
+Traverse the cobbled streets of this one-of-a-kind city, dotted with character-rich pubs, charming cafes, beautiful boardwalks, incredible restaurants, unique buskers... pretty much something for everyone!
 Galway is a thriving town, with a rich artistic and musical culture that draws creatives from all over to create a uniquely international vibe.
 Pull up a chair at one of the many outdoor patios lining the pedestrian streets for some great people-watching.

 day 12: Depart From Shannon or Dublin